 Click Install > to begin the installation.

 On Linux and macOS platforms, after copying files to your disk, the installer displays the Product Configuration Notes dialog box.
 This dialog box contains information necessary for setting your path environment variables.
 Copy the path information from this dialog box, save it to a text file, and then click Next.
-For information on setting environment variables, see Set MATLAB Runtime Path for Run-Time Deployment.
+For information on setting environment variables, see Set MATLAB Runtime Path for Deployment.

 Click Finish to exit the installer.